 “Just to give a perception from a kid collecting comics at the time…..The price of comics had just gone up from 10 cents to 12 cents.
 A lot for a kid’s budget.
 You had to be selective and buy maybe one less book a week.
 DC was still bigger.
 In order to buy that Hulk #1, you had to put back one of your DC titles.
 Giving up a title you regularly read for a ‘monster’ book was a tough sell.
 Marvel’s other titles were coming on strong.
 The Amazing Spider-Man, Thor, and FF were much more appealing.
 Also, the Hulk didn’t have the personality.”

 When your choices were Superman, Batman, Spider-Man, Fantastic Four, or Hulk, buyers made their voices heard with their 12 cents and didn’t immediately dive in.
-This lack of interest saw the character fade away after six issues, and he wouldn’t return for another seven months for just three issues as part of The Avengers (September 1963), before being written out.
-And then not again as a regular until Tales to Astonish #60 (TTA) in October 1964, where he could flourish alongside Giant Man and Submariner.
+This lack of interest saw the character fade away after six issues, and he wouldn’t return for another seven months for just three issues as part of The Avengers (September 1963), and then not again as a regular until Tales to Astonish #60 in October 1964.

 While the total distribution and sales for Hulk #1 are not known, the title does only have about 1,800 total copies (blue, yellow, and green) on the CGC census.
-Compare that to 5,000 for X-Men #1, 3,400 for Amazing Fantasy #15, and 4,400 copies of Avengers #1, and you begin to see where scarcity comes into play relative to the high value of this book.
-As we would have expected with an unpopular title, most copies ended up in the trash.
+Compare that to 5,000 for X-Men #1, 3,400 for Amazing Fantasy #15, and 4,400 copies of Avengers #1, and you begin to see where scarcity comes into play in the high value of this book.

-We know that the first appearance drives much of the value here, but the scarcity certainly plays a role as well.
-None of the other five issues in the run has more than 1,200 in the CGC census as sales of the book assuredly got lower and lower.
-As a result, these books that follow are even more rare than the first issue.
+We know that the first appearance drives much of the value.
+None of the other five issues in the run has more than 1,200 in the CGC census.
+As a result, these books to follow are even rarer than this one.

 While prices obviously don’t come close to issue #1, this book will still set you back over $2,500 for a CGC 5.5.
 What few copies exist of a CGC 1.0 are selling for more than $500.
 For some perspective, that’s the same as a similar grade of Hulk #181 – the first full appearance of Wolverine.

 After the odd choice of the Toad-Men as the villains in issue #2, Marvel introduced Ringmaster and the Circus of Crime in The Incredible Hulk #3.
-Add in the fact that this issue is another retelling of the Hulk origin and it’s becoming quite clear why these didn’t fly off the shelves.
+Add in the fact that this issue is another retelling of the Hulk origin and it’s becoming quite clear why these didn’t sell.